 A company may enter into a variety of long-term agreements.
 For example, a company may agree to buy a certain quantity of supplies from another company, agree to make periodic payments under a lease for many years to come, or agree to deliver products at fixed prices in the future.
 There is effectively no limit or boundary on the nature of these commitments and agreements.
 Oftentimes, such situations do not result in a presently recorded obligation, but may give rise to an obligation in the future.

 This introduces a myriad of accounting issues, and a few generalizations are in order.
 First, footnote disclosures are generally required for the aggregate amount of committed payments that must be made in the future (with a year-by-year breakdown).
 Second, changes in the value of such commitments may require loss recognition when a company finds itself locked into a future transaction that will have negative economic effects.
 These observations should make it clear that an evaluation of a company should not be limited to just the numbers on the balance sheet.

 Chapter 10 introduced the idea of a “financing lease.”
 Such transactions enable the lessee to acquire needed productive assets, not by outright purchase, but by leasing.
-It may be helpful to review the discussion in Chapter 10.
-The economic substance of capital leases, in sharp contrast to their legal form, is such that the lessee effectively assumes the risks and rewards of owning the asset.
+The economic substance of financing leases, in sharp contrast to their legal form, is such that the lessee effectively acquires an asset right.
 Further, the accompanying obligation for lease payments is akin to a note payable.
 That is, the lessee is under contract to make a stream of payments over time.
 Accounting rules attempt to track economic substance ahead of legal form.
 When an asset is acquired under a financing lease, the initial recording is to establish both the asset and related obligation on the lessee’s balance sheet.